-Besides that, we formulated the Conflict Minerals Third Party Audit Guidance to better guide our direct suppliers and their upstream SORs to obtain effective third-party certification.
+Besides that, we renewed the Guide to Third-Party Audit on Conflict Mineral by amending the application scope of the standards in Section 2 "Overview" and some position names and job responsibilities in Section 4 "4 Responsibilities", to better guide our direct suppliers and their upstream SORs to obtain effective third-party certification.
 The Guidance provides detailed procedures on how to perform effective third-party audits, such as the qualifications of auditors, pre and post audit procedures, and required third-party audit documentations.

-5. Report on Supply Chain Due Diligence
+5.Report on Supply Chain Due Diligence